kammitama5/kammitama5.github.io/_posts/2023-11-12-Sunday-November-12th.md

 after expressing wanting to take part, they still neglected to tell me when registration had opened), but was able to take the workshop.
-I was very frustrated, thinking it might have been a personal sleight that no one wanted me in that community (honestly, when this happens, it may just be the case that people get busy, and especially if you're not in their immediately circle, sometimes you just don't get access to the information, such as "hey, we just opened registration"!).
+I was very frustrated, thinking it might have been a personal sleight that no one wanted me in that community (honestly, when this happens, it may just be the case that people get busy, and especially if you're not in their immediate circle, sometimes you just don't get access to the information, such as "hey, we just opened registration"!).

 ## 2022